 The latest restoration at Savannah’s Owens-Thomas House & Slave Quarters is part of a national movement to change the way we talk about American history.

-“Anytime you want to see slave quarters in Savannah,” says curator Shannon Browning-Mullis, “go to the oldest parts of town, find the biggest houses, and walk down the lanes.”
+“Anytime you want to see enslaved people’s quarters in Savannah,” says curator Shannon Browning-Mullis, “go to the oldest parts of town, find the biggest houses, and walk down the lanes.”

 In the earliest days of the colony, Oglethorpe declared a prohibition against a few things he feared would make Georgians less industrious, including land ownership, inheritance, rum and slavery.
 To restrict slavery in the 1700s South is a surprising inclination; less surprising is that Oglethorpe’s prohibition was, at first, ardently opposed, and soon after, patently ignored.
 Though there had already been hundreds of enslaved people openly bought and sold in the city of Savannah, when the prohibition was lifted statewide in 1750, the floodgates were opened.

-Auction blocks stood in Ellis Square, slave holding pens in Johnson Square.
+Auction blocks stood in Ellis Square, enslaved people holding pens in Johnson Square.
 The city’s most prominent businessmen — familiar names like James Habersham — built their fortunes in the Atlantic slave trade.
-Savannah would come to be the port of entry for nearly every slave in the colony and the site of the largest slave auction on American soil.
+Savannah would come to be the port of entry for nearly every enslaved person in the colony and the site of the largest slave auction on American soil.
 If you look in the right places, physical vestiges of this brutal legacy are still visible to this day, and sometimes, in our own backyards.

 That’s what the Telfair Museum’s Owens-Thomas House — which has been open to visitors since 1954 — uncovered on their own Abercorn Street property nearly 30 years ago.